 Banned Persons Check

-A search of ASIC’s banned and disqualified person registers and Enforceable Undertaking register, APRA’s Disqualification Register and ACCC’s statutory and voluntary public registers.
+A search of ASIC’s banned and disqualified person registers, ASIC’s Enforceable Undertaking register and APRA’s Disqualification Register.

 Exposes individuals who have undertakings recorded with ASIC that have been accepted as an alternative to civil or administrative action where there has been a contravention of the legislation administered by ASIC, have been banned or disqualified from involvement in the management of a corporation or banned from practising in the financial services or credit industry, and have been disqualified from holding prudentially significant roles within the Australian authorised deposit-taking, general insurance and superannuation industries.